 Bulgarian, an Indo-European language is the official language of Bulgaria and is spoken by a majority of the country’s population.
 The language is a close relative of the Macedonian language and a member of the Slavic group of languages.
 The Cyrillic alphabet is used to write Bulgarian.

 The Bulgarian and the Macedonian language possess several features that set them apart from other Slavic languages.
-The development of suffixed definite article, removal of case declension, lack of a verb infinitive, etc., are some of the changes visible in these two Slavic languages.
+The development of the suffixed definite article, removal of case declension, lack of a verb infinitive, etc., are some of the changes visible in these two Slavic languages.

 Minority Languages Of Bulgaria